vietcodecamp/vietcode2017/lecture_notes/Handouts/lesson_3.md

 ## Conditionals
 * The basic conditional is `if <expression>`:
+  * `expression` can be anything that is boolean.
+For example `if 2 > 1: print("I'm not mad")`
 * If the logical expression is true, the if will run the indented commands.
 Otherwise nothing will happen
-* We also have else.
-If the condition in the if evaluates to False, the else branch gets run.
-Either the code in the if section runs, or the code in the else section runs.
+* We also have `else`.
+If the condition in the if evaluates to `False`, the else branch gets run.
+Either the code in the `if` section runs, or the code in the `else` section runs.
 Never both!

 ```python
 x = 4